fergald/docs/explainers/permissions-policy-deprecate-unload.md

 WebKit's implementation matches the spec.
-Mozilla's and Chrome's match the spec on mobile but on desktop they both give priority to running unload and block BFCache if an unload handler is present.
+Mozilla's and Chrome's match the spec on mobile but on desktop they both give priority to running `unload` handlers and block BFCache if an `unload` handler is present.
 In Chrome's case we felt that since it was already unreliable on mobile that making it moreso was not a problem.
 However with 95% reliability on desktop,